The Wind Carpet

-The Wind Carpet or Kaze no jûtan (فرش باد) is a 2003 Iranian drama film directed by Kamal Tabrizi.
+The Wind Carpet, also known as Kaze no jûtan or Farshe Baad (فرش باد), is a 2003 Iranian drama film directed by Kamal Tabrizi.

 Plot

 A Japanese female designer wants a carpet made that she plans to show at the Nakayama Carnival.
 She asks weavers in Isfahan to weave the carpet, but her death leaves the work unfinished.
 Her husband and daughter go to Iran to finish the incomplete work and become the guests of a family in Isfahan.